On The Isoperimetric Spectrum of Graphs and Its Approximations: Computational aspects

-In this section we are going to prove generalized versions of Cheeger and Courant-Hilbert inequalities for the isoperimetric spectrum of a graph $G$.
-To begin let us recall an interesting variational principle due to Ky Fan. \begin{alphthm} {\rm (e.g. see \cite{BAH97}) Ky Fan's minimum principle}\\ Let $A \in {\rm End(V)}$ be a self-adjoint matrix operating on the $\nu$-dimensional inner-product space $V$, and let
+In this section we consider the problem of approximating the isoperimetric constants of a graph using its Laplacian spectrum and some more information from the eigenspaces.
+As a by product of this, we also prove generalized versions of Cheeger inequality for the isoperimetric spectrum.
+To begin, let us recall an interesting variational principle due to Ky Fan. \begin{alphthm} {\rm (e.g. see \cite{BAH97}) Ky Fan's minimum principle}\\ Let $A \in {\rm End(V)}$ be a self-adjoint matrix operating on the $\nu$-dimensional inner-product space $V$, and let

 be the set of eigenvalues of $A$ ordered in an increasing order.
-Then for any $1 \leq n \leq \nu$ we have,
+Then for any $1 \leq n \leq \nu$ we have

-where $U$ is an arbitrary $n \times \nu$ matrix, $id_{_{n}}$ is the $n \times n$ identity matrix, and $(tr)$ is the trace function. \end{alphthm} Note that another way of expressing the Ky Fan's result is that, subject to the same conditions of Theorem~\ref{KYFAN},
+where $\overline{\lambda}_{_{n}}$ is the average of the $n$ smallest eigenvalues of $A$, $U$ is an arbitrary $n \times \nu$ matrix, $id_{_{n}}$ is the $n \times n$ identity matrix, and $(\tr)$ is the trace function. \end{alphthm} Note that another way of expressing Ky Fan's result is that, subject to the same conditions of Theorem~\ref{KYFAN},